-Tribal Crafts offers for sale Haida argillite carvings, Eskimo ivory carvings, Northwest Coast wood carvings and basketry, as well as Inuit tupilaks from East Greenland crafted ONLY by Native Artists.
+Tribal Crafts offers for sale Haida argillite carvings, Alaskan ivory carvings and baleen basketry, Northwest Coast wood carvings and basketry, as well as Inuit tupilaks from East Greenland crafted ONLY by Native Artists.
 We focus on providing art with the FINEST DETAIL.

 Argillite - Argillite is a slate rock found on Haida-Gwaii.
 Native artists carve sculptures which reflect the ancient traditions and myths of the Haida culture.

 Ivory - Alaskan walrus ivory figures are carved by the Yupik and the Inupiaq Eskimos.
 The Yupik Eskimos live principally in the villages of Gambell and Savoonga on St. Lawrence Island.
 The Inupiaq Eskimos live on mainland Alaska but originate from the King Islands.

 Tupilaks - Tupilaks are a form of Greenlandic Inuit art that has existed for many centuries.
 During recent times, tupilaks have been carved from a variety of materials such as stone, wood, ivory, and caribou antler.